TunaLobster/ardupilot_wiki/common/source/docs/common-uavlogviewer.rst

 .. image:: ../../../images/logviewer-plot-example1.png
      :target: ../_images/logviewer-plot-example1.png

 This is one of the most powerful features of the viewer.
 This allows you to select which log values are plotted.
-You can search for an individual field to  plot, eg for CTUN.NavRoll you would type "Nav") or just navigate thru to the message with that field.
-Here we have plotted CTUN.NavRoll, CTUN.Roll,CTUN.NavPitch, and CTUN.Pitch.The Navigation controller's desired roll and pitch versu actual. ( For a complete list of log messages, see: `Copter Log Messages <https://ardupilot.org/copter/docs/logmessages.html>`__ , `Plane Log Messages <https://ardupilot.org/plane/docs/logmessages.html>`__ , or `Rover Log Messages <https://ardupilot.org/rover/docs/logmessages.html>`__ ).
+You can search for an individual field to plot, eg for CTUN.NavRoll you would type "Nav" or just navigate thru to the message with that field.
+Here we have plotted CTUN.NavRoll, CTUN.Roll, CTUN.NavPitch, and CTUN.Pitch.The Navigation controller's desired roll and pitch versus actual.
+For a complete list of log messages, see: :ref:`Copter Log Messages <copter:logmessages>`, :ref:`Plane Log Messages <plane:logmessages>`, or :ref:`Rover Log Messages <rover:logmessages>`.

 Presets
 -------